nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I use tools like Auditd and Wazuh for endpoint monitoring, and Splunk or ELK for centralized log analysis.
 I monitor key log sources such as `auth.log`, system calls, and application logs.
 Alerts are configured for suspicious behavior like root access attempts, file integrity violations, and logon anomalies.”

----

-✅ Up next: **Q27: What is the Windows Security Event Log and What Are Key Events to Monitor?**
-This continues your log analysis skills but shifts to **Windows-based enterprise systems.** Ready?

-Great!
-Let's now take a deep dive into Windows log monitoring — especially important for SOC roles, enterprise security, and incident response.

----

 ### ❓ **Q27.
 What is the Windows Security Event Log and What Are Key Events to Monitor?**